skulu/astarsearch/README.md

 # A * Search Algorithm
+An implementation of this is given in the file `A star.py`

 ## Introduction
 You  would like to plan the path for a robot to move from point A to B. Given a map of the space, how would you find your path?